Born, Luxembourg

 It lies on the N10, 14 km south of Echternach and 8 km north of Wasserbillig.
-Only 5 minutes drive from the E44 motorway from Luxembourg City to Trier, it is popular with tourists and day-trippers who walk, cycle or fish along the banks of the river.
+Only a 5 minute drive from the E44 motorway from Luxembourg City to Trier, it is popular with tourists and day-trippers who walk, cycle or fish along the banks of the river.

-As of 2024, Born has a population of 340.
+As of 2024, Born has a population of 411.

+Luxembourg's sole cider making company, Ramborn, is located in Born.

 History

 Around 54 BC, the Romans overcame the Treveri, a Gallic tribe who had lived in the area for several hundred years.
 The Romans became firmly established in nearby Trier or Augusta Treverorum, a prosperous regional capital, but they also developed communities in the Moselle and Sauer valleys, especially at Wasserbillig (Biliacum), the bridge over the Sauer on the Roman road from Trier to Reims (Civitas Remorum), and Echternach, the bridge on the road from Arlon (Orolaunum), to Bitburg (Vicus Beda).
 Despite a number of attacks from the middle of the third century, the Romans maintained their influence in the area until about 450 when they were finally conquered by Germanic tribes.

 There is ample evidence of the Gallo-Roman civilization in the surroundings, not only the terraced orchards and vineyards but also Roman gravestones and monuments along the Sûre valley.
 Roman ruins have also be found at Pafebierg, not far from Born.

 It seems probable that the area where Born now lies later came under the rule of the Abbey of Echternach around the 8th century although it is not specifically mentioned until 1286.